Monaem Khan Raju

-Monaem Khan Raju (মোনায়েম খান রাজু; born 7 July 1990) is a Bangladeshi footballer who plays as a defensive midfielder for Bangladesh Police FC in the Bangladesh Premier League.
+Monaem Khan Raju (মোনায়েম খান রাজু; born 7 July 1990) is a retired Bangladeshi footballer who played as a defensive midfielder.

-He also represented the Bangladesh national football team from 2011 to 2016.
+He represented the Bangladesh national football team between 2011 and 2016.

 Career

-In 2010, after his debut season with Feni SC, Raju was included in the 39-men preliminary squad for the 2010 South Asian Games by Croatian coach Zoran Đorđević.
-However, he did not make the final 23-men squad, and Bangladesh U23 ended up clinching gold in the tournament.
+In 2010, after his debut season with Feni SC, Raju was included in the 39-man preliminary squad for the 2010 South Asian Games by coach Zoran Đorđević.
+However, he did not make the final 23-man squad.

-On 29 May 2011, Raju scored a brace for Sheikh Jamal DC in a 2–0 victory over Arambagh KS.
+On 29 May 2011, Raju scored a brace for Sheikh Jamal Dhanmondi Club in a 2–0 victory over Arambagh KS.
 However, the season ended up being a disappointment for the club as they failed to retain the league title, finishing in seventh place.

-On 29 August 2013, Raju was added to the 2013 SAFF Championship squad by Dutch coach Lodewijk de Kruif, after captain Mamunul Islam and star midfielder Sohel Rana were deemed not fit enough.
-However, Raju's inclusion was not accepted by the South Asian Football Federation, due to him not being a member of the previously announced 30-men preliminary squad.
+On 29 August 2013, Raju was added to the 2013 SAFF Championship squad by coach Lodewijk de Kruif, after captain Mamunul Islam and star midfielder Sohel Rana were deemed not fit enough.
+However, Raju's inclusion was not accepted by the South Asian Football Federation, due to him not being a member of the previously announced 30-man preliminary squad.
 Bangladesh Football Federation's decision of including Raju after the original squad already announced, was later heavily criticised by local media, after Bangladesh finished bottom of their group during the tournament.

 On 15 January 2016, Raju was named the "Man of the Match" during Bangladesh's encounter with Nepal at the 2016 Bangabandhu Cup.
-However, after a goalless draw Raju expressed his disappointment during the post-match interview by stating "This is the first time I have become the best player in an international match.
+However, after a goalless draw Raju expressed his disappointment during the post-match interview by stating, "This is the first time I have become the best player in an international match.
 A victory would have been a big achievement.
 But that didn't happen."

 On 24 May 2019, while playing for Chittagong Abahani Limited, Raju and four other local footballers were accused of match-fixing.